Buy Spanish Limes Fruit Box Online

 What do Spanish Limes taste like?

-The Spanish Lime tastes like a Lychee that married a lemon but without the high citrus notes.
+The Spanish lime tastes like a lychee that marries a lemon but without the high citrus notes.
 It’s tangy and sweet, with a hint of tamarind and it feels refreshing in your mouth.
 Perhaps that is why it’s a popular summer beach snack.

 How do you eat these tasty Quenepas?